Persona 5: Setting and characters

 Persona 5 takes place within the Persona universe, revolving around a group of high school students who harness Personas, physical manifestations of their inner psyche.
-The story begins in April "20XX (2016)" and spans roughly a year.
+The story begins on April 9 "20XX (2016)" and spans roughly a year.
 It is set in modern-day Tokyo and features several real-world locations, including Akihabara, Shinjuku, and Shibuya.
 A major setting throughout the game is Shujin Academy, a high school that the protagonist attends.
 The second major location is the "Metaverse", a supernatural realm consisting of the physical manifestations of humanity's subconscious desires.
 In the Metaverse, people with corrupted desires form their own unique "Palace," which is modeled after their distorted perception of a place in the real world, along with a Shadow version of themselves (their true self) possessing a "Treasure" symbolic of their desires.
 Returning from earlier entries is the Velvet Room, a place that exists for the growth of Persona users and shifts appearance depending on the current guest; in Persona 5, it takes the form of a prison.

 The player character is a silent protagonist, a commonplace feature in the Persona series, codenamed Joker.
 He becomes the leader of a vigilante group known as the Phantom Thieves of Hearts, who change the hearts of criminals and other malevolent people through the Metaverse.
 He is joined by school delinquent Ryuji Sakamoto, fashion model Ann Takamaki, and Morgana, a mysterious cat-like creature.
 As the game progresses, the group recruits more members, including art prodigy Yusuke Kitagawa, student council president Makoto Niijima, hikikomori computer hacker Futaba Sakura, and cultured corporate heiress Haru Okumura.
 Also interacting with Joker are high school detective Goro Akechi, public prosecutor and Makoto's older sister Sae Niijima, and Igor and his two assistants Caroline and Justine, who are residents of the Velvet Room.